mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 **Same person:** I think he’s talking to a certain Brahman who has been memorizing all the Hindu mantras.

 **Katagiri Roshi:** Ah, I see.
-Yes, in ancient times, I think the Indian people tried to become one with the universe – in other words, I mentioned *kannō-dōkō*: in order to experience the interacting communion of appeal and response.
+Yes, in ancient times, I think the Indian people tried to become one with the universe – in other words, I mentioned *kannō dōkō*: in order to experience the interacting communion of appeal and response.
 They tried to [do this]; but they didn’t know how.
 And then they tried to experience that through ritual.
 That ritual is [like,] “if you do this, you can go there,” so people are really expecting some benefit through the ritual.
 So ritual is a unique opportunity to allow them to be one with the universe and their life, but Buddhism is a little different.
 It’s not ritual.
 Ritual is important, but [it is] the content of ritual, how you take care of ritual.
 But usually we expect the *result* of a ritual.
 That’s why Buddha says always the rock is down in the bottom of the lake.
 They are always expecting some result, but Buddhism is the *quality* of the ritual: how do you digest ritual, every day, instead of attaching to the result of the ritual.
 If you attach to the result of the ritual, you become very *utilitarian*.

 **Same person:** So how can you chant Kanzeon’s name without being utilitarian, if you’re asking for help?